nhadler/zatom/README.md

 python zatom/train_fm.py trainer.max_epochs=2000 data.datamodule.batch_size.train=8
 ```

-> 💡 Note: See the [VS Code](https://code.visualstudio.com/) runtime configs within `.vscode/launch.json` for full examples of how to customize or debug model training.
+> 💡 Note: See the [VS Code](https://code.visualstudio.com/) runtime configs within `.vscode/launch.json` for full examples of how to locally customize or debug model training.
+The scripts within `scripts/perlmutter/` additionally describe how to train models on a SLURM cluster.

 ## Evaluation